Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Yukon

-The Yukon Territory has decided not to develop its own carbon pricing mechanism.
-Therefore, emissions released within the territory are covered by the federal programs:
+The Yukon Territory has chosen not to implement its own carbon tax and thus the federal carbon tax applies*:

 More Clean Energy Reference Guides